drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 ### 3 layered architecture

-The network architecture was split into three layers, offering enhanced protection to the drand nodes while increasing scalability, with a distribution network utilizing CDNs, [libp2p Gossipsub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) relays, Tor relays, and [Twitter bots](https://twitter.com/loebot).
+The network architecture was split into three layers, offering enhanced protection to the drand nodes while increasing scalability, with a distribution network utilizing CDNs, [libp2p Gossipsub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) relays, and [Twitter bots](https://twitter.com/loebot).

 ### New features

 * **Round-to-timestamps guarantees** with a catch-up functionality where, after a downtime, nodes quickly generate randomness to be up-to-date.
 * The ability for a node to **download a full copy of an existing chain prior to joining the group**.
-* A new curve ([BLS12-381](https://electriccoin.co/blog/new-snark-curve/)) for **improved security** and **compatibility with major blockchains**.
+* A new curve ([BLS12-381](https://electriccoin.co/blog/new-snark-curve/)) for **improved security** and **compatibility with major blockchains like Filecoin and Ethereum 2.0**.
 * Solid client implementation with provider **failover** and **optimizations** in Go and JS.
 * A broadcast channel enabling more **robust set-up ceremonies**.